There are a number of ways to save on transport when you are on vacation.

 Avoid flying at the height of the holiday and summer.
 Try spring and fall getaways instead.

-You do not want to end up with breakdowns and/or any costly repairs on the road.
+You don’t want to end up with breakdowns and/or any costly repairs on the road.

 The state of the tires can have a significant impact on fuel mileage.